Shakuhachi buyers guide – how to buy shakuhachi

 Check that return policy

 Of course, it’s always a good idea to check and see if there’s a return policy or auditioning period before buying a shakuhachi.
 However, when it comes to shakuhachi auctions you’ll hardly ever get any sort of option for returns.
 Sellers should also accept returns without hassling you over it.
-If a seller gives you a possible solution to a problem you’re having with a shakuhachi you purchased from them, such as “getting used to” X, Y or Z issues, make sure they tell you in writing that they’ll extend your auditioning period while you try their advice or seek out a teacher to help you.
+If a seller gives you a possible solution to a problem you’re having with a shakuhachi you purchased from them, such as “getting used to” X, Y or Z issues, make sure they tell you in writing that they’ll extend your auditioning period while you try their advice, or seek out a teacher to help you.

-Keep cracks in mind
+Keep cracks in mind, and then accept them

 Lastly, all bamboo can crack no matter how thick, thin, old, pretty, or expensive (bindings are the only way to truly prevent cracks which is why I offer them for free on all my root ends).
 Accept that bamboo shakuhachi will crack, should crack, are naturally meant to crack.
 They may not crack within our lifetime, or for many lifetimes, but they will split eventually…